tanviagwl98/Food-Order-App/Assignment.md

 ### What is CDN and why do we use it?
 - Content Delivery Network refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.
-- It helps in quick transfer of the assests required for loading internt contents including html pages, javascript files, stylesheets, images, videos, etc.
+- It helps in quick transfer of the assets required for loading internt contents including html pages, javascript files, stylesheets, images, videos, etc.

 ### Why is React known as React?
 React was developed for applications (Facebook) that have constantly changing data.
 Since React is a front-end framework or the “View” in MVC, this means that as the user clicks around and changes the app's data, the view should “react” or change with those user events.